KarimChukfeh/tic-tac-react/public/ETTT_Whitepaper.md

 **Phase 4 - Round Progression**: When all matches in a round complete, the contract initializes the next round, pairing winners from the previous round.
 This continues until a single winner emerges or special conditions trigger (discussed in Section 5.5).

-**Phase 5 - Prize Distribution**: Upon tournament completion, the contract distributes the prize pool according to predefined percentages.
-Players claim prizes via `claimPrize(tierId, instanceId)`.
+**Phase 5 - Prize Distribution**: Upon tournament completion, the contract automatically distributes the prize pool to winners according to predefined percentages.
+Prizes are transferred directly to players' addresses atomically when the tournament ends.

 ### 3.4 Match Initialization and Pairing